oz/cyprio.net/reviews/2014-04-15-confident-ruby.md

 # Structure

-The book starts by comparing a program's flow to that of a story, and how code writing share *some* similarities with story writing.
+The book starts by comparing a program's flow to that of a story, and how code writing shares *some* similarities with story writing.
 At the very least, structure and clarity will help your readers picture what you were trying to convey.

 Generally speaking, a typical function would consist of three parts: